National Cherry Blossom Festival: Japanese gift planted

 In a ceremony on March 27, 1912, First Lady Helen Herron Taft and Viscountess Chinda, wife of the Japanese ambassador, planted the first two of these trees on the north bank of the Tidal Basin in West Potomac Park.
 At the end of the ceremony, the First Lady presented Viscountess Chinda with a bouquet of 'American Beauty' roses.
 These two trees still stand at the terminus of 17th Street Southwest, marked by a large plaque.
 By 1915, the United States government had responded with a gift of flowering dogwood trees to the people of Japan.

 To further build on the growing goodwill between Japan and the U.S. based on the giving of the Cherry Blossom Trees in 1912, one of Prince Iyesato Tokugawa's close friends and political allies, Baron Eiichi Shibusawa, visited the U.S. in 1915.
 The 1915 photo illustration presented to the right presents Shibusawa attending a large banquet in New York City that was held in his honor.
-The host of this banquet is Dr. Jōkichi Takamine, the successful Japanese-American community activist and businessman who first offered to purchase the cherry blossom trees and have this gift diplomatically come from the nation of Japan.
+The host of this banquet is Jōkichi Takamine, the successful Japanese-American community activist and businessman who first offered to purchase the cherry blossom trees and have this gift diplomatically come from the nation of Japan.
 Former President William Howard Taft is also in attendance at this event showing respect for Baron Shibusawa.
 It was President Taft and his wife who officially received the gift of the cherry blossom trees from the representatives of Japan three years earlier.

 From 1913 to 1920, trees of the Somei-Yoshino variety, which comprised 1800 of the gift, were planted around the Tidal Basin.
 Trees of the other 11 cultivars, and the remaining Yoshinos, were planted in East Potomac Park.
 In 1927, a group of American school children re-enacted the initial planting.
 This event is recognized as the first D.C. cherry blossom festival.
 In 1934, the District of Columbia Commissioners sponsored a three-day celebration of the flowering cherry trees.